What Is It?

 To know more health benefits and the difference between white and red quinoa – download our write-up to read more!
 Click Quinoa Seeds or Quinoa Seeds(Chinese)

-Nutritionists have discovered that Quinoa is low in sugar and starch and high in fibre and unsaturated fats.
+Nutritionists have discovered that Quinoa is low in sugar and starch and high in fibre and unsaturated fats esp. heart-healthy mono-unsaturated fats (such as oleic acid).
 It contains many essential vitamins and minerals.
-The experts are most excited about the fact that the amount of protein (12-18%) in quinoa is higher than all other grains (50% more than wheat).
-That protein is of superior quality.
-Unlike wheat or rice, which are low in amino acid lysine (essential for tissue growth and repair), quinoa contains a balanced set of all 9 essential amino acids, making it an unusually complete food for the human body.
+The experts are most excited about the fact that the amount of protein (12-18%) in quinoa is higher than all other grains (50% more than wheat) and this protein is of superior quality.
+Unlike wheat or rice, which are low in essential amino acid lysine (necessary for tissue growth and repair), quinoa contains a balanced set of all 9 essential amino acids, making it an unusually complete food for the human body.

 Quinoa is also a good source of phosphorous, calcium, iron, magnesium, vitamin A, vitamin E and several of the B vitamins.
 It is naturally gluten-free, easy to digest and prepare.